beeankha/SimplePythonStuff/README.md

 Draws a circle.

 **PrimeNumberGenerator**

 Generates prime numbers up to a specified range.

 **TempConverter**

-A very simple temperature converter script (didn't use a tutorial!).
+A very simple temperature converter script.

 **PrimeNumberGenerator**